-Broken Ace: Was the wisest, richest and most famous man of his time.
-Was credited as a scholar, author and songwriter.
+Broken Ace: Was the wisest, richest and most famous man of his time, and credited as a scholar, author and songwriter.
 Yet, "Vanity of vanities, all is vanity!"

-The Casanova: He had seven hundred wives and three hundred concubines, which is more than anyone else in the Bible.
-Also if you read the Song of Songs of Solomon, you can see that he sure knows how to sweet talk women.
+The Casanova: He had seven hundred wives and three hundred concubines, which is more than anyone else in The Bible.
+Also, if you read the Song of Songs of Solomon, you can see that he sure knew how to sweet talk women.

-Getting Crap Past the Radar: Wrote the Song of Songs (aka Song of Solomon), a steamy love poem(!) that got canonized as holy scripture(!!)
+Getting Crap Past the Radar: Wrote the Song of Songs (aka the Song of Solomon), a steamy love poem(!) that got canonized as holy scripture(!!).
 The Radar has responded by saying it's a metaphor of self-sacrificing love between God and his people.
-Suuuuuuuure.
+Suuuuuuuure...

-Youngest Child Wins: Became king despite being the youngest of 7, but the first son of his father's favorite wife.
+Youngest Child Wins: Became king despite being the youngest of seven children, but the first son of his father's favorite wife.

 The Queen of Sheba